PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - Refer to the diagram and try to resolve before looking at the specific steps
 - We will work from left to right on the diagram

 ### 3.18.1.
-Update App1 Spoke VPC for OB/EW routing with TGW
+Update Spoke1 VPC for OB/EW routing with TGW

-- First investigate `ps-lab-app1_spoke_vpc` Route Tables in the VPC Dashboard and try to identify and fix what is missing.
+- First investigate `spoke1-app-vpc` Route Tables in the VPC Dashboard and try to identify and fix what is missing.
 Refer to the diagram for guidance.

 - **To verify your solution (or shortcut!), expand below for specific steps**

 <details>
   <summary style="color:red">Expand For Specific Steps</summary>

-  - VPC Dashboard -> Filter by VPC -> `ps-lab-app1_spoke_vpc`
+  - VPC Dashboard -> Filter by VPC -> `spoke1-app-vpc`
-  - Route Tables -> `ps-lab-app1-web1` -> Routes Tab (bottom panel)
+  - Route Tables -> `spoke1-vpc-web1` -> Routes Tab (bottom panel)
   - Add Route (default route to TGW)
      - CIDR: 0.0.0.0/0
      - Target: Transit Gateway (only one available)